cube2222/octosql/README.md

 OctoSQL
 =======
-OctoSQL is a data query tool, allowing you to join, analyze and transform data from multiple data sources and file formats using SQL.
+OctoSQL is a data querying tool, allowing you to join, analyze and transform data from multiple data sources and file formats using SQL.

 ## Table of Contents
 - [What is OctoSQL?](#what-is-octosql)